wildonion/PersianDatabaseClassification/README.md

 I coded backpropagation algorithm from scratch using the chain rule of gradient descent optimization technique for training and tuning the weights of MLP model.
 You can see it in [`backward`]() function.

 For the CNN model I used the built in `backward` method of the loss function.
 It'll automatically backward through the network and calculate the gradient of each weights and update them using computational graph.
-You can access the derivative of each weights' tensor of a specific layer using `.grad` attribute.
+You can access the derivative of each weights' tensor of a specific layer like so: `self.fc1.weight.grad`.

 > 📊 MLP Plotted history